msc5/tmux-smart-pane/README.md

 | `Enter` | Jump to pane |
 | `Tab` | Swap current pane with selection and record to undo cache |
 | `Esc` / `Ctrl-C` | Cancel |

-### Passthrough mode

-`M-=` (no prefix needed) toggles key-forwarding for nested tmux sessions.
-All keys — including your tmux prefix — pass through to the inner session.
-Press `M-=` again to restore normal keybindings.

 ## Tmuxinator integration